Ram (album): Tributes

-In 2012, Danish rock singer/songwriter Tim Christensen, American singer/songwriters Mike Viola and Tracy Bonham, and Christensen's solo band the Damn Crystals did a one-off tribute show, performing Ram in full length along with other post-Beatles songs, at Vega in Copenhagen, in celebration of McCartney's 70th birthday.
-In 2013 this tribute concert was released as the DVD/CD and DVD/2-LP album Pure McCartney.
+In 2012, Danish rock singer/songwriter Tim Christensen, American singer/songwriters Mike Viola and Tracy Bonham, and Christensen's solo band the Damn Crystals did a one-off tribute show, performing Ram in full, along with other McCartney post-Beatles songs, at Vega in Copenhagen, in celebration of McCartney's 70th birthday.
+In 2013, this tribute concert was released as the DVD/CD and DVD/2-LP album Pure McCartney.

-In 2021, Denny Seiwell teamed up with Fernando Perdomo to produce Ram On: The 50th Anniversary Tribute to Paul and Linda McCartney's Ram.
+In 2021, Denny Seiwell and Fernando Perdomo produced Ram On: The 50th Anniversary Tribute to Paul and Linda McCartney's Ram.
 The album has over 100 musicians from all over the world creating a new version of Ram and the single tracks "Another Day" and "Oh Woman, Oh Why".
-The contributors included Seiwell, Spinozza and Marvin Stamm from the original sessions, along with Davey Johnstone, Will Lee, Joey Santiago of the Pixies, Eric Dover formerly of Jellyfish, and Carnie Wilson.
+The contributors included Seiwell, Spinozza, and Marvin Stamm from the original sessions, along with Davey Johnstone, Will Lee, Joey Santiago of the Pixies, Eric Dover formerly of Jellyfish, and Carnie Wilson.
 Cherry Red Records released the album on May 17, 2021.